Curatescape is a web and mobile app framework for publishing location-based content using the Omeka content management system.

 Conceptually, Curatescape emphasizes storytelling, rather than the display of single archival objects, the default approach for so many mobile apps.
 Our emphasis on stories construes the story broadly.
 A story can be told in many ways, from the historical to environmental, from the literary to the architectural, or using any approach that builds meaning through evoking context, place, or identity.
 Good storytelling, then, builds context through text, images, and multimedia, and is fundamental to humanities interpretation.
 The information architecture of Curatescape is built with this approach in mind.

 A Growing List of Partners

-Presently, over twenty universities, heritage preservation organizations, historical societies, and museums have adopted Curatescape.
+Presently, over thirty universities, heritage preservation organizations, historical societies, and museums have adopted Curatescape.
 For a full list of projects, visit the View Projects Directory.

 A Team of Scholars

 One of the great strengths of Curatescape, our project team is deeply embedded in humanities-based research, education and publishing.
 To learn more about our staff, visit the Project Team page.